 Exporting our programming to other NGOs or government organizations working with dropout youth, thus scaling up our Educational Work Environment model to a regional and national level.

-Offering the public fresh organic produce which is grown and sold by young people, who are learning to apply themselves to something meaningful.
+Offering the public fresh organic produce, grown and sold by young people who are learning to apply themselves to something meaningful.